-3.4 PRELIMINARY APPLICATION (PRE-APPLICATION) TO PH & PLACEMENT ON WAITING LIST of properties and the applicable waiting lists which are used to fill vacant units.
+3.4 PRELIMINARY APPLICATION (PRE-APPLICATION) TO PH & PLACEMENT ON WAITING LIST applicable, applicants will be placed on the applicable waiting list.
+Appendix D contains a listing of properties and the applicable waiting lists which are used to fill vacant units.